peikai-tan/fallsafe/pythonFiles/README.md

 ## Instructions
 - Strap the pi to your wrist
+- **Ensure the pi's USB ports are facing your wrist, for consistent data collection.**
 - Choose your activity using the joystick. r = running, w = walking, j = jumping, s = stationary
 - Start the recording by clicking on the joystick.
 (LED grid should turn red)
 - Proceed to do the activity